 Plans and pricing

 All of Wing’s plans are sold with a prepaid, month-to-month pricing structure.

 At the time of writing, Wing offers four regular plans.
-All of these plans come with unlimited talk and text, but each has a different monthly data allotment:
+All of these plans come with unlimited minutes and text, but each plan has a different monthly data allotment: